ministryofjustice/hmpps-tier/README.md

    ON tc.CRN=tc_latest.CRN AND tc.created=tc_latest.maxCreated```
    ```
 You can do this in dBeaver or [adapt the instructions here](https://dsdmoj.atlassian.net/wiki/spaces/MaS/pages/2963734549/Tiering+Run+book#Accessing-the-database)

 Put the csv file into `src/test/resources/compare-tiers/delius/utm.csv`
+NB the csv may possibly have a BOM at the start.
+This will cause all CRNs to be null so you will see nullpointers - you can check this by running
+`hexdump -n 3 -C src/test/resources/compare-tiers/delius/utm.csv`
+If the output contains `00000000  ef bb bf`then there is a BOM, which you can remove like this:

+`vi -c ":set nobomb" -c ":wq" src/test/resources/compare-tiers/test/utm.csv`

 3. Run ./gradlew compareTiers